-The Erik Olin Wright prize ($1K) is awarded annually by the Havens Wright Center for Social Justice for a paper by a graduate or professional student that best exemplifies the concerns that animated Wright’s work.
-Its inaugural award will be made in 2022.
+The Erik Olin Wright Prize ($1,000) is awarded annually by the Havens Wright Center for Social Justice for a paper by a graduate or professional student that best exemplifies the concerns that animated Wright’s work.
+The inaugural award was made in 2022.

 Eligible submissions can come from any of the social sciences, history, or philosophy, and any professional discipline.
+Submissions are welcome from universities outside the U.S., but they should be submitted in English.
+One submission is allowed per applicant.
 Two documents are required.

 - The student work to be considered.
-This can be no more than 15K words (excluding references but including footnotes).
+This can be no more than 15,000 words (excluding references but including footnotes).
+Published works may be considered so long as they were completed within the previous calendar year (i.e., between April 16, 2022 – April 15, 2023).

 - A nominating letter from a faculty member familiar with the student’s work.